runphilrun/rainmeter-earth-live/README.md

 # rainmeter-earth-live
-Retrieves the latest image of Earth as captured by [DSCOVR: EPIC](https://epic.gsfc.nasa.gov/) and posted to [@DSCOVR_EPIC on Twitter](https://twitter.com/dscovr_epic), then displays it as the system wallpaper.
+Retrieves the latest image of Earth as captured by [DSCOVR: EPIC](https://epic.gsfc.nasa.gov/)  then displays it as the system wallpaper using [Rainmeter](https://www.rainmeter.net/).